hpi-schul-cloud/resources-api-v1/README.md

 If you like to work on this on bring in new ideas, you can open an issue and discuss with us.

-The design process follows the [Collective Code Construction Contract](https://rfc.zeromq.org/spec:42/C4/).
+The design process follows the [Collective Code Construction Contract][cccc].

 ## Repository Structure
 [repository-structure]: #repository-structure